uwescience/HackWeek-Writeup/paper.md

 - Balance between academics (say) and industry people?
 - Balance between scheduled program and unconference breakouts?

+## Participant selection

+- THE most important part of the operation
+- importance of open methods
+- axes of diversity
+- algorithmic selection

 ## Organizing a Hack Week

 ### What to do before

-- Participant selection
-    -  axes of diversity
 - How to find the right space for a hack week
 - Outcome planning
 - Funding